-In my previous post, I discussed how to craft a thesis statement.
+Your outline starts with your statement of argument – I discussed how to craft one of these in my previous post.
 If you have yours to hand, get it out—you’ll need it for your outline.
 If you haven’t written one yet, reread the previous post and write one.

-Once you have a thesis, you’re ready to outline.
+Once you have a statement of argument, you’re ready to outline.
 Before I continue, I should confess that I’ve never been the kind of writer who uses detailed outlines.
 At school when the outline was part of the assessment, I usually wrote my paper first and then reverse engineered the outline.

 Since training as a writing teacher, I’ve come to appreciate the utility of a rough outline, but still don’t create highly detailed outlines.
 If you’re interested in creating a more detailed outline than what I’ll walk you through in this post, please do.
 Many people find them useful, if you’re one of them, enjoy.
 In the conclusion, I explain how to use this method to create a more detailed outline.

 In my post on freewriting, I discussed how to use freewriting to get going in your writing.
 It’s just as useful for your outline.
-So, set a timer for 10 minutes and write (without stopping) about your thesis statement.
-Don’t judge what you write, just write whatever comes to mind when you think about your thesis.
+So, set a timer for 10 minutes and write (without stopping) about your statement of argument.
+Don’t judge what you write, just write whatever comes to mind when you think about your statement of argument.
 You’ll likely write some combination of phrases, rough sentences, and questions.

 When the timer goes off, reread what you’ve written and underline or highlight anything that stands out as particularly useful.
 Keep these things in mind as you continue to the next step.

-Write your thesis at the top of the page.
-Below it, you’ll write questions you need to answer in order to prove your thesis.
+Write your statement of argument at the top of the page.
+Below it, you’ll write questions you need to answer in order to prove it.

-Let’s return to the sample thesis from the previous post: People who have pet cats tend to have lower blood pressure than those who have dogs.
+Let’s return to the sample statement of argument from the previous post: People who have pet cats tend to have lower blood pressure than those who have dogs.

 - How have scientists looked at the impact of spending time with animals on blood pressure in humans?